Ready to level up your reselling game? Don’t miss our list of Top Rated Online Marketplaces

 Poor Grammar Scams

 First and foremost, poor grammar does not mean you are being scammed.
-People using poor grammar can be a result of poor education, second language, learning disability, or several other factors that we are not going to disprect.
+People using poor grammar can be a result of poor education, second language, learning disability, or several other factors that we are not going to disrespect.

 That said, when the poor grammar is coming from a company, like an email from Paypal, that should be a giant, gleaming red flag.
 Paypal is a professional organization with a professional copy-editing team and their correspondence will not have blatant errors in grammar or fluency.